-My son has been drinking green smoothies since he was four and he really loves them.
+My son has been drinking green smoothies since he was four and he really loves them (although he sometimes complains that I give them to him all the time, LOL).

 However, your children (and quite possibly your adult family members too) may be resistant to the idea to trying smoothie recipes with any green ingredients added.
 If that’s the situation, don’t despair!